TrendingTechnology/react-native-item-select/README.md

 ---------------|----------|-----------------------------------------------------------------------
-data           | Array    | Array of items you pass to `itemComponent` callback. itemComponent  | Function | Takes a `data` prop item as a parameter and returns a React component. onSubmit       | Function | Callback that function that consumes selected item(s).
+data           | Array    | Array of items you pass to `itemComponent` callback. itemComponent  | Function | Takes a `data` prop item as a parameter and returns a React component. onSubmit       | Function | Callback function that consumes selected item(s).

 ### Optional Props